Stanley Royle

 Stanley Royle RBA, RCA (1888–1961) was an English post-impressionist landscape painter and illustrator who lived for most of his life in and around Sheffield (England), and in Canada, and was inspired by views of landscape, sea and snow.

 Early life and career

 Royle was born at Stalybridge, Cheshire and in 1904, began studying at the Sheffield Technical School of Art.
 In 1908, he gained a scholarship, which enabled him to continue his studies at the art school.
-His earliest inspiration was his tutor, Oliver.
-Oliver was Senior Painting Master at the art school, of whom Royle had a high opinion, and who exhibited at the Royal Academy.
+His earliest inspiration was his tutor, Oliver Senior.
+Senior was Painting Master at the art school, of whom Royle had a high opinion, and who exhibited at the Royal Academy.
 He also was influenced by Anglo-Danish artist Sir George Clausen.

 His first employment was as an illustrator and designer for local newspapers.
 In 1911, he began exhibiting professionally in the UK.
 His first major success was to have three paintings accepted by the Royal Academy Summer Exhibition in 1913.